-The Board of Directors of the People for People Charter School recognizes the natural, fundamental right of parents and legal guardians to direct the care, teaching and education of their children and is committed to cooperating with parents and legal guardians to develop the intellectual capabilities of these children in a safe and positive manner.
-However, despite the problems inherent in making these decisions, it is clear that educators and Boards of Directors have the authority to adopt policies that are based on objective criteria.
-Therefore it is the policy of The People for People Charter School that the determination as to the grade level into which a child shall be placed will be the responsibility of the teacher and other educators that plan and implement the curriculum.
+The People for People Charter School recognizes the fundamental right of parents and legal guardians to direct the care and education of their children and is committed to collaborating with parents and legal guardians to develop the intellectual capabilities of these children in a safe and positive manner.
+However, educators and Boards of Directors have the authority to adopt policies that are based on objective criteria.
+Therefore, it is the policy of The People for People Charter School that the determination as to the grade level into which a child should be placed will be the responsibility of the school.